PRIVACY POLICY

 h.
 Automated decision in individual cases including profiling

 Pursuant to Art.
-22 of the GDPR, you have the right not to be subject to a decision based solely on automated processing – including profiling – which produces legal effects concerning you or similarly significantly affects you.
-This shall not apply if the decision
+22 GDPR, you have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or similarly significantly affects you.
+This does not apply if the decision

 1. is necessary for the conclusion or performance of a contract between you and us, or